Blog 27th April 2016

 After losing the vote, Messrs Cameron and Osborne might resign, causing a leadership election and possibly a general election.
 Far from unifying the party, a lost vote could cause the divisions in the Conservative party to widen further.
 Scotland, which wishes to remain in the EU, would demand another independence referendum, which it would probably win.
 Meanwhile, Northern Ireland would be outside the EU, while southern Ireland remained in.

-Assuming a weaker pound, one might expect that the larger FTSE-100 companies, which earn in aggregate 79% of their revenues overseas, could strengthen, while the more domestically-focussed smaller ones might suffer.
+Assuming a weaker pound, one might expect that the larger UK stock market companies, which earn in aggregate 79% of their revenues overseas, could strengthen, while the more domestically-focussed smaller ones might suffer.
 Retailers might be affected by the higher cost of imports.
 A weaker pound could make foreign travel more expensive, so overseas-focussed travel and leisure companies might perform less well, while UK-focussed ones fared better.

 BREXIT could result in lower demand for offices in London.

 Following a BREXIT, the two million UK citizens who live in the EU might lose their entitlement to benefits there.

 How Are the Wise funds positioned for BREXIT?